Knattspyrnufélagið Hörður: History

 Knattspyrnufélagið Hörður was founded on 27 May 1919 as a football club with Þórhallur Leósson being its first chairman.
 Its first official game was against Fótboltafélag Ísafjarðar on 17 June 1921.
 In 1933 it started a department in women's Handball and in 1937 a track & field department.
 At its peak in the 1940s it was the largest sports club in the Westfjords.

 Football

 Recent history

 After not fielding a senior team since 1940, Hörður sent a men's team to the 4. deild karla in 2014 where it finished 4th in A-group.
 On 1 June 2017, it defeated Snæfell/UDN 14–1 on Olísvöllurinn in Ísafjörður.
 On 3 June 2018, the team mounted an improbable comeback victory against Hvíti Riddarinn by scoring three goals in the last two minutes of the match, winning 6–5.
+In the 2021 season Sigurður "Siggi" Hannesson became the top goalscorer in all the Icelandic league divisions scoring 24 goals in 14 matches.

 Seasons

 Appearances

 Competitive matches only since 2014.
-Correct as of 19 March 2023.
+Correct as of 31 July 2023.

 Goalscorers

 Competitive matches only since 2014.
-Correct as of 19 March 2023.
+Correct as of 31 July 2023.